ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy-helm.md

 > Note: Even though we are going to install a database within the Kubernetes cluster, it is recommended to use a database as a service offering such as [AWS RDS](https://aws.amazon.com/rds/) if running in production.

 Lucky for you the Helm deployment manifests have been pre-written for this exercise.
-But if you wish to know more about these files and what they do have a quick browse of the README <<<---- ADD LINK--->>.
+But if you wish to know more about these files and what they do have a quick browse of the [README](https://github.com/ministryofjustice/cloud-platform-reference-app/tree/master/helm_deploy/django-app/README.md).

 ### Set up
 First and foremost we need to clone our reference application and subsequently change directory: